-A welcome addition to the holiday table, this simple frosted layer cake can also be made with homemade pureed pumpkin: just peel and seed your favorite variety of cooking pumpkin, cut it into large chunks, steam or boil it until soft, and mash it until smooth.
+A welcome addition to the holiday table, this simple frosted layer cake, from Unity Hall board member Becky, can also be made with homemade pureed pumpkin: just peel and seed your favorite variety of cooking pumpkin, cut it into large chunks, steam or boil it until soft, and mash it until smooth.

 - 1 1⁄2 cups (3 sticks) unsalted butter, softened, plus more for pan